AlirezaSharifi8290/AlirezaSharifi8290/README.md

-- 👋 Hi, My name is Alireza.
+- 👋 Hi, my name is Alireza.
-- 👀 I’m currently interested in Linux and Android stuff.
+- 👀 I’m currently interested in Linux, Microcontrollers and Smart Home stuff.
-- 🌱 I'm currently learning about Linux's kernel and it's drivers.
+- 🌱 I'm currently learning about Microcontrollers.
 - 📧 If you want to reach at me, then email this address: alirezasharifi8290@gmail.com
 <!---
 AlirezaSharifi8290/AlirezaSharifi8290 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.